bouchal/enco/README.md

 ## Goals

 To load config object from files or folder almost withnout configuration.
-Of course with enviroments inheritance.
+Of course with environments inheritance.

 ## Instalation